Epclusa® (sofosbuvir/velpatasvir)

 An open-label, single-arm, multicenter, phase 2 pilot study evaluated the efficacy and safety of 8 weeks of SOF/VEL in 20 adult participants with acute HCV monoinfection.
 The primary endpoint was SVR12 and was considered met if the lower bound of the 95% CI was >83%.

-The majority (95%) of participants were men, the mean (SD) age was 37.4 (9.3) years, and 65% of participants were receiving emtricitabine/tenofovir disoproxil fumarate for HIV pre‑exposure prophylaxis.
+The majority (95%) of participants were men, the mean ± SD age was 37.4±9.3 years, and 65% of participants were receiving emtricitabine/tenofovir disoproxil fumarate for HIV preexposure prophylaxis.
 The study included participants with GTs 1 to 4; most participants (60%) had GT 1a.
 All participants had HCV RNA >1000 IU/mL at screening.
-At baseline, the median (IQR) HCV RNA was 104,307 (7842–1,726,734) IU/mL, 40% of participants had an HCV RNA level <50,000 IU/mL at baseline, and 10% had an HCV RNA level <10 IU/mL.
+At baseline, the median (IQR) HCV RNA was 104,307 (7842–1,726,734) IU/mL, 40% of participants had an HCV RNA VL <50,000 IU/mL, and 10% had an HCV RNA VL <10 IU/mL.
 The mean (IQR) ALT level at baseline was 249 (165–463) U/L.

-Efficacy results
+Efficacy and safety results

 Among the ITT population (n=20; all participants who received ≥1 dose of SOF/VEL), 90% of participants (n=18; 95% CI: 69.9–97.2%) achieved SVR12, which did not meet the primary endpoint.
-The 2 participants who did not achieve SVR12 were lost to follow up; both had HCV RNA levels <10 IU/mL at their last follow-up.
+The 2 participants who did not achieve SVR12 were lost to follow-up; both had HCV RNA VL <10 IU/mL at their last follow-up.

 Real-World Data on SOF/VEL Use for 8 Weeks

-Scottish Hepatitis C Database6
+Scottish Hepatitis C Database7

 Study design and demographics

-Treatment outcomes were analyzed for 90 TN, NC patients with HCV GT 3 and F2/3 fibrosis (patients with F0/1 and significant extrahepatic manifestations were eligible) who were treated with 8 weeks of SOF/VEL.
+Treatment outcomes were analyzed for 90 TN patients without cirrhosis and with HCV GT 3 and F2/3 fibrosis (patients with F0/1 and significant extrahepatic manifestations were eligible) who were treated with 8 weeks of SOF/VEL.
 Eighty-two patients (91.1%) received concomitant OAT, including 49 patients (54.4%) who received OAT from Glasgow City Alcohol and Drug Services.
 Of these 49 patients, 8 (16.3%) had self-reported IV drug use, and 14 (28.6%) had self-reported non-IV drug use.
 SVR12 rates were assessed in the ITT (all patients who began SOF/VEL) and PP (patients who completed 8 weeks of treatment, excluding those without SVR12 data and those who experienced reinfection) study populations.

 The majority of patients (80%) were male; 3.3% and 1.1% also had HIV and HBV, respectively; and 6.6% had a VL >6.77 log IU/mL.
-The mean (SD) HCV VL was 5.7 (0.9) log IU/mL.
-The mean (SD) liver stiffness measurement was 8.5 (1.5) kPa; and 2.2%, 66.7%, and 31.1% of patients had fibrosis stage of F0/1, F2, and F3, respectively.
+The mean ± SD HCV VL was 5.7±0.9 log IU/mL.
+The mean ± SD liver stiffness measurement was 8.5±1.5 kPa; and 2.2%, 66.7%, and 31.1% of patients had fibrosis stage of F0/1, F2, and F3, respectively.

 Results